This page last reviewed May 16, 2016

 - 2016 Auction and Reserve Sale Activities Summary of Expected Dates (posted November 10, 2015)

-Auction notices are posted to the jurisdiction webpages at 12:00 PM Pacific Time (PT), sixty (60) days prior to each auction, pursuant to the California Cap-and-Trade Regulation and the Government of Québec Regulation respecting a cap-and-trade system for greenhouse gas emission allowances.
-If the date for posting an Auction Notice falls on a weekend or holiday, the notice will be posted no later than the next business day.
+Auction Notices are posted to the jurisdiction webpages at 12:00 PM Pacific Time (PT), sixty (60) days prior to each auction, pursuant to the California Cap-and-Trade Regulation and the Government of Québec Regulation respecting a cap-and-trade system for greenhouse gas emission allowances.
+If the date for posting an Auction Notice falls on a weekend or holiday, the Auction Notice will be posted no later than the next business day.
 Auction Notices provide information about eligibility, auction format, and GHG allowances to be auctioned.
 The 2016 Detailed Auction Requirements and Instructions document provides detailed requirements and instructions for participating in a joint auction.
 The 2016 Auction Examples document provides information and examples of how to determine the amount of a bid guarantee, how holding and purchase limits are applied, how U.S. and Canadian currencies are handled, and examples of how joint auctions are settled.

 This webpage will be updated with the Summary Results Reports and the California Post Auction Public Proceeds Report for each auction at the date and time listed in the Auction Notice.
 If there is a delay or change to a posting date, ARB will issue a notice of the change.